Information Discrepancy in Strategic Learning: Equilibrium Computation

-Recall that the agents do not have direct access to $\vw$, but instead only to a labeled peer-dataset $S_g$.
-In particular, they compute the proxy $\vw_{\proxy}(g)$ as the Empirical Risk Minimizer (ERM) given $S_g$. {We model the agents as \emph{risk-averse}---that is, they prefer more ``certain'' outcomes, rather than betting on uncertain ones.
-In our setting, this corresponds to the agents taking the minimum norm ERM to break ties, since the agents only want to move in the direction that can surely improve their score.
-In contrast, if the agents invest their effort according to an estimate that is not the minimum norm ERM, then they might not improve their score while still incurring additional cost.}
+Recall that agents from each group $g$ run ERM on their peer dataset $S_g$ to derive their \emph{estimated} decision rule $\vw_{\proxy}$.
+We posit that the agents are \emph{risk averse} ---that is, they prefer ``certain'' outcomes, rather than betting on uncertain ones.
+In our setting, this corresponds to agents taking the \emph{minimum norm} ERM to break ties, since they only wish to move in directions that can surely improve their outcome.
+Note that if agents invest efforts outside of the informational subspace, this could result in them not improving their outcome further (or even worse - deteriorating their outcome), while still incurring a cost.
+Formally, the agents compute $\vw_{\proxy}(g)$ as: